jTendermint/jabci/Readme.md

-# jTMSP
+# jABCI

-A Java implementation of the Tendermint socket protocol ([TMSP](https://github.com/tendermint/tmsp))
+A Java implementation of the Tendermint Application BlockChain Interface ([ABCI](https://github.com/tendermint/abci))

 ## How to use

-Check out [StartupExampleDummy.java](https://github.com/jTMSP/jTMSP/blob/master/src/main/java/com/github/jtmsp/StartupExampleDummy.java) or [JavaCounter.java](https://github.com/jTMSP/jTMSP/blob/master/src/main/java/com/github/jtmsp/JavaCounter.java) for examples.
+Check out [StartupExampleDummy.java](https://github.com/jTendermint/jabci/blob/master/src/main/java/com/github/jtendermint/jabci/StartupExampleDummy.java) or [JavaCounter.java](https://github.com/jTendermint/jabci/blob/master/src/main/java/com/github/jtendermint/jabci/JavaCounter.java) for examples.

 #### Update protobuf types

 When you make changes to the protobuf file, you can enable the appropriate build-phase for the compiler-plugin to generate the file(s) in the target-directory.
-Just switch the comments on lines [pom.xml](https://github.com/jTMSP/jTMSP/blob/master/pom.xml#L27) and 28.
+Just switch the comments on lines [pom.xml](https://github.com/jTendermint/jabci/blob/master/pom.xml#L27) and 28.